jfuentess/process_wikidata/README.md

 python remove_properties.py < [input .nt file] > [output .nt file]
 ```

-### Filter 3: Remove properties that generate cycles (designed for containment relations/predicates)
+### Filter 3: Remove invalid edges related to containment relations/predicates
-This filter removes all the triples that generate a cycle in the graph.
+This filter removes all the triples that are invalid according to a containment relation.
 The script is intented to work only with
 containment-related predicates, where a cycle can be considered as an error or a bug.
 However, the code is general enough
 to be applied to other predicates.
+The filter works in two steps: 1) First, perform DFS traversals starting from at the vertices with in-degree 0, and 2) For all vertices not visited during the first step, perform a DFS traversal starting at an arbitrary vertex.
 As a byproduct, this filter generates a file named `removed_triples_cycle.txt` with all triples removed.
 The list of predicates to be considered is given as an input file following the format
 ```
    <predicate 1> <direction>